 Their individual efficiency is determined by 3 key factors:

-● Insolubility in the foaming medium.
+- Insolubility in the foaming medium.
 The insolubility of a DEFOAMER is important for the movement of the DEFOAMER to the lamella.
 It needs to have a positive Entering coefficient.

-● Low surface tension, so that they can be uniformly spread out on the surface.
+- Low surface tension, so that they can be uniformly spread out on the surface.
 It needs to have a positive spreading coefficient.

-● Ability to penetrate into the foam wall (or lamella).
+- Ability to penetrate into the foam lamella to destabilize the foam to burst.

 CHOOSING A FOAM CONTROL ADDITIVE